Meet Maurquez: 2023 and 2025 Scholar

 “Many survivors face unique challenges—whether that be academic or financial - both making the transition to higher education more difficult,” Maurquez told us.
 “Through this initiative, I worked closely with high school counselors to provide tailored guidance to cancer survivors and their families.”

-For his 2025 project, Maurquez plans to expand on this project to reach a wider audience by hosting a Zoom session in the fall of 2025 for childhood cancer families who are beginning to think about college admissions and scholarships.
+For his 2025 Children's Cancer Cause project, Maurquez plans to expand his reach by hosting a Zoom session in early 2026 for childhood cancer families who are beginning to navigate the college admissions and scholarship process.